Greece: The Vikos Gorge – 4 nights

 - Overnighting in a refuge at 2000m (optional!)

-This route features the following characteristics and interests: Mountains, Villages and farms, Birdwatching, History
+This route features the following characteristics and interests: Mountains, Villages and farms, Birdwatching, Drive to route, History

 Consider nights in Corfu at either end of the walk, or stop off for a night in Ioannina, an underestimated, lively Greek city with a beautiful old quarter and dramatic lakeside setting.
 Spend extra days at Papingo just relaxing, and doing some short local walks.